 If it is open, then the pcboard turns on the #1 pump.
 Shortly after the pcboard now looks to the pressure switch to see if the micro switch is closed.
 If so, it turns on the heater.
-If it is not, the topside either now flashes FLO or FL, or the heater light flashes, or on some pcboards, everything looks OK but the heater light does not come.
+If it is not, the topside either now flashes FLO, FL, Fl1, or the heater light flashes, or on some pcboards, everything looks OK but the heater light does not come.

 So you can see there is a narrow adjustment on the pressure switch that will make sure it's open when the spa is off and close when the pump is one.
 This leads to a common problem: quality of pressure switches.
-Our recommend switches are more expensive but reliable.
-The cheaper the switch, the reliability the switch lessens.

 If your spa does not have a pressure switch, it will have a flow switch.
 The purpose is the same as above but rather than having a part with a diaphragm and micro switch, you have a simple switch that as water passes by closes the switch and completes the circuit.
 IF not enough water goes by or the switch is broken, it won't allow the heater to come on.

 Copyright © 2009-14 Clear Creek Spa Service

 Jacuzzi® is a registered trademark of Jacuzzi Inc. - Jacuzzi Premium is a registered trademark - All Rights Reserved